listman-io/docs/README.md

 1. You have an instance of SharePoint 2013/2016/2019 or SharePoint Online
 2. You should have a Microsoft or Google Account to Sign In for the service
-2. To run Listman.io as command line application or Windows Service you must have Windows 7/8/10/Server 2008/2012/2016 system installed on one of your local machines or cloud VM.
+2. To run Listman.io as command line application or Windows Service you shoul have Windows 7/8/10/Server 2008/2012/2016 system installed on one of your local machines or cloud VM.
 For simplicity we will reference to the machine as the **application server**.
+> Theoretically you can run Listman.io app using Azure Worker Role or Azure Functions.
+For more information on how to do that look at [this article](https://docs.microsoft.com/en-us/samples/azure-samples/functions-dotnet-migrating-console-apps/run-console-apps-on-azure-functions/) from Microsoft.
 3. You have .NET Framework 4.7.1 installed on the application server. **Note:** .NET Core is not yet supported*.
 4. Your application server must be connected to the Internet.
 Without the internet connection Listman.io app wouldn't be able to verify your *appKey*.
 5. Ideally you should to have some knowledge of JSON files, usage of Windows Command Line, CRON expressions syntax, Windows Services, and specifically `sc` command but it's all optional.